UK Regulated Forex Brokers

 It is thus unlikely that you will be scammed when you trade with an FCA regulated forex broker given the 1 million pounds minimum account balance and segregated account requirements among other regulations that brokers must comply with.

-How the FCA helps to minimize the traders’ risk?
+How the UK regulated brokers helps to minimize the traders’ risk?

-The Financial Conduct Authority (FCA) is a regulator that safeguards the interest of traders.
-FCA limit the leverage that is offered by brokers and in so doing, the FCA control the amount of risk the traders are exposed to.
+The Financial Conduct Authority is a regulator that safeguards the interest of traders.
+They limit the leverage that is offered by brokers and in so doing, the FCA control the amount of risk the traders are exposed to.

-The FCA as well does its utmost to handle financial abuse and misconduct in the Forex trading.
+The financial regulator as well does its utmost to handle financial abuse and misconduct in the Forex trading.
 All FCA regulated brokers must comply with the strict regulations in the UK.

 If any customer is financially abused or defrauded, the FCA conducts an inquiry and carries out investigation accordingly.
-If companies act in an irresponsible and reckless manner, the FCA can revoke its license and inflict severe punishment against the company.
+If companies act in an irresponsible and reckless manner, they then can revoke its license and inflict severe punishment against the company.

 With the requirement of the maintenance of segregated accounts, client money is held separate from the broker’s money.
 This is an essential precaution when traders make claims against the company or when for any reason the company is liquidated, goes bankrupt or is defrauded.